djhmateer/djhmateer.github.io/_posts/2021-04-25-accelero xtreme iv gpu cooler on msi amd 7970 .md

 ---
 layout: post
 title: Accelero Xtreme IV GPU Cooler on MSI AMD 7970
-description: Cooling an MSI AMD 7970 GPU - taking an old very noisy card and having joyful near silence when working and gaming.
+description: Cooling an MSI AMD 7970 GPU which used to scream like a banshee.
+It was loud.
+The banshee is now silenced.
 #menu: review
 categories: GPU
 published: true